 Howard Frumkin, DrPH, MPH, MD

-Howard Frumkin is Dean, and Professor of Environmental and Occupational Health Sciences, at the University of Washington School of Public Health.
+Howard Frumkin is Professor of Environmental and Occupational Health Sciences, at the University of Washington School of Public Health.
 Dr. Frumkin is an internist, environmental and occupational medicine specialist, and epidemiologist, who has worked in academia and public service.
+From 2010 to 2016 he served as Dean at the School of Public Health.
 From 2005 to 2010 he held leadership roles at the U.S. Centers for Disease Control and Prevention, first as director of the National Center for Environmental Health and Agency for Toxic Substances and Disease Registry (NCEH/ATSDR), and later as Special Assistant to the CDC Director for Climate Change and Health.
 During his tenure NCEH/ATSDR created programs in Climate Change and in Healthy Community Design; launched training programs for college students, doctoral students, and post-docs; expanded its Biomonitoring and Environmental Public Health Tracking programs; and launched its National Conversation on Public Health and Chemical Exposures.
 From 1990 to 2005, he was Professor and Chair of Environmental and Occupational Health at Emory University's Rollins School of Public Health and Professor of Medicine at Emory Medical School.Dr.
-Frumkin currently serves on the Boards of the Seattle Parks Foundation, the Bullitt Foundation, the Children and Nature Network, and the Washington Global Health Alliance, as Chair of the Wellcome Trust “Our Planet, Our Health” committee, on the Executive Committee for the Regional Open Space Strategy for Central Puget Sound, and on Advisory Boards for the Yale Climate and Energy Institute, the National Sustainable Communities Coalition, the Partnership for Active Transportation, the Planetary Health Alliance, and the Center for Design and Health at the University of Virginia School of Architecture.
+Frumkin currently serves on the Boards of the Seattle Parks Foundation, the Bullitt Foundation, the Children and Nature Network, and the Washington Global Health Alliance, as Chair of the Wellcome Trust “Our Planet, Our Health” committee, on the Executive Committee for the Regional Open Space Strategy for Central Puget Sound, and on Advisory Boards for the National Sustainable Communities Coalition, the Partnership for Active Transportation, the Planetary Health Alliance, and the Center for Design and Health at the University of Virginia School of Architecture.
 He previously served on the national Board of Directors of the US Green Building Council and Physicians for Social Responsibility (PSR), where he co-chaired the Environment Committee; as president of the Association of Occupational and Environmental Clinics (AOEC); as chair of the Science Board of the American Public Health Association (APHA); on the American Institute of Architects Design and Health Leadership Group, on the National Toxicology Program Board of Scientific Counselors; on the Board of the National Environmental Education Foundation; on the National Research Council Committee on Sustainability Linkages in the Federal Government, on the Washington Department of Ecology Toxics Reduction Strategy Group, on the Board of the Pacific Northwest Diabetes Research Institute, and on Seattle's Green Ribbon Commission.
 As a member of EPA's Children's Health Protection Advisory Committee, he chaired the Smart Growth and Climate Change work groups.
 A graduate of the Institute for Georgia Environmental Leadership, he was named Environmental Professional of the Year by the Georgia Environmental Council in 2004.
 His research interests include public health aspects of the built environment, climate change, energy policy, and nature contact; toxic effects of chemicals; and environmental health policy.
 He is the author or co-author of over 200 scientific journal articles and chapters, and several books, including the standard environmental health textbook, Environmental Health: From Global to Local.

 Dr. Frumkin received his A.B. from Brown University, his M.D. from the University of Pennsylvania, his M.P.H. and Dr.P.H. from Harvard, his Internal Medicine training at the Hospital of the University of Pennsylvania and Cambridge Hospital, and his Environmental and Occupational Medicine training at Harvard.
 He is Board-certified in Internal Medicine and in Environmental and Occupational Medicine, and is a Fellow of the American College of Physicians, the American College of Occupational and Environmental Medicine, Collegium Ramazzini and the Royal College of Physicians of Ireland.
 He is married to radio journalist Joanne Silberner, and has two children.